Dev Anand: 1960s: Romantic hero image

-Directorial debut in the 1970s
+1970s: Directorial debut

 Dev Anand's directorial debut, the espionage drama Prem Pujari, was a flop but has developed a cult following over the years.
 The film introduced Zaheeda and had Waheeda Rehman as the female lead.
 He tasted success with his 1971 directorial effort Hare Rama Hare Krishna, shot primarily in Nepal around Swyambhunath, and Bhaktapur, in which talks about the prevalent hippie culture.
 His find Zeenat Aman, who played the mini-skirt-sporting, pot-smoking Janice, became an overnight sensation.
 Anand also became known as a filmmaker of trenchantly topical themes.
 The same year, he starred with Mumtaz in Tere Mere Sapne, an adaptation of A. J. Cronin's novel The Citadel.
 The film was directed by Dev's brother, Vijay, and was also successful.
 In 1971 he paired again with Zaheeda in Gambler which went on to become a success.

 In the 1970s, Raj Kapoor started playing roles of father in films such as Kal Aaj Aur Kal in 1971 and Dharam Karam in 1974 and had put on a lot of weight and films with Dilip Kumar as a lead hero like Dastaan and Bairaag were failures at the box office.
 Some of the hurriedly made films with Dev Anand as the leading man—two each opposite Hema Malini – Shareef Badmaash, Joshila and two with Zeenat Aman – Ishk Ishk Ishk, Prem Shastra and Saheb Bahadur with Priya Rajvansh — became flops and posed a threat to his career as a leading man.
 He bounced back with the double-role film Banarasi Babu in 1973.
 He delivered commercial hits again with young heroines like with Sharmila Tagore in Yeh Gulistan Hamara (1972), with Yogeeta Bali and Raakhee in Banarasi Babu (1973), with Hema Malini in Chhupa Rustam (1973) and Amir Garib (1974), with Zeenat Aman in Heera Panna (1973), Warrant (1975), Kalabaaz (1977) and Darling Darling (1977) and with Parveen Babi in Bullet (1976).
 The presence of his discoveries in the 1970s—Zeenat, and later Tina Munim, in films and his good on-screen chemistry with beautiful young stars such as Raakhee, Parveen Babi, Hema Malini and Zeenat Aman in various films boosted Anand's image as the evergreen star even though he was well into his fifties.
 He attempted different genres of films to acquire versatile hero images.
 He was already 55 when he was paired with Tina Munim in 1978 in Des Pardes, which became among the top five-grossing films of the year.